project-hatohol/fluent-plugin-hatohol/README.md

 ## License

-GPL 2 or later.
-See doc/text/gpl-2.txt for details.
+LGPL 2.1 or later.
+See doc/text/lgpl-2.1.txt for details.

 ## Mailing list